jmlmx/Jamal-Unit-2-Project/README.md

 This Api will allow you to create a user and add items to/remove items from a shopping cart as well as simulate "purchasing" those items.

+## Necessary Files:

+node.js
+nodemon

 ## How to Install:

-Fork the repository and then save the files to a directory of your choosing on your computer
+GitClone the repository and then save the files to a directory of your choosing on your computer

-## Necessary Files:

-You'll need a .env file in order to connect a MongoDB Atlas connection string or another database connection string

 ## Starting The App In Dev Mode: